m2osw/snaplogger/README.md

     The library also is setup to capture logs from the `advgetopt` and the cppthread libraries (both use the `advgetopt` log feature.)

+* Ordinal Indicator

+    The library comes with the `ordinal_number` class which one can use to output numbers followed with the correct ordinal indicator (i.e. as in 1st, 2nd, 3rd, 4th, etc.)

 # Examples